A Shelter Full of Hope and Promise

 - A family with a lot of love to give me for the rest of my life

 - A family who will keep my health in mind and be proactive with my medical care, whatever that may include moving forward.
-This will include recovery, medication and rehab as a surgery has been recommeded by the specialists.
-As well as yearly checkups as standard
+This has already included recovery, medication and rehab as a TPLO surgery was performed by the specialists.
+My other leg is being monitored.

--Is willing to take a couple of trips to WAG to get to know me before taking me home.
-I have had a lot of changes recently and am a little unsure
+-Is willing to take a couple of trips to WAG/ my foster home to get to know me before taking me home.
+I have had a lot of changes before coming to WAG and am a little unsure at times.

-- Understanding that if I am expected to live with resident dogs or children, that introductions must be taken slowly to make sure I am comfortable and kept safe
+- Understanding that if I am expected to live with resident dogs or older children, that introductions must be taken slowly to make sure I am comfortable and kept safe.

-- Be proactive with my training, using a WAG approved trainer that will help me contiinue to gain confidence and give my family the tools they will need
+- Be proactive with my training, using a WAG approved trainer that will help me continue to gain confidence and give my family the tools they will need.

 My Story:

 I was brought to WAG by a RMOW Bylaw officer after a report came in that I had been left tied to a post in a park in Whistler.
 Not much is known about my life prior, just that I was a member of a family and was used to a life inside the home.
-I was neutered when I was younger and had my initial series of vaccinations, however I have been living with a leg injury which will now be treated via WAG's Critical Care program.
+I was neutered when I was younger and had my initial series of vaccinations, however I have been living with a leg injury which has now be treated via WAG's Critical Care program.
+I have spent the last few months in foster homes where they have helped me with my rehab and showed me so much love.

-If you are not in a position to adopt but would like to support WAG, please consider donating to our Critical Care Program to get Hunter the surgery and medical care he needs!
+If you are not in a position to adopt but would like to support WAG, please consider donating to our Critical Care Program to help Hunter receive the surgery and post surgical medical care he needs!